 Kindness is not just a habit that is good for others, it also has important benefits for us.

-The upcoming Christmas season should be one of kindness and giving anyway, but writer, blogger, speaker, entrepreneur and former HR executive Louis Efron gives us some great “selfish” reasons to develop the habit of being kind to others.
+Life should be one of kindness and giving anyway, but writer, blogger, speaker, entrepreneur and former HR executive Louis Efron gives us some great “selfish” reasons to develop the habit of being kind to others.
 Take it away Louis….

 Mostly everyone desires to be a good person.
 However, even the best of us can be pushed into unkind thoughts and actions against people who treat us poorly.